You have no alerts.

 I asked He Yu for my knife back and moved to my new position.
 I shifted from the spot near the concrete wall to the very end of the line, while He Yu moved from the back to the very front.
 His end was a dead end; if we wanted to find a way out, we had to crawl back the way we came.

 I held the knife across my chest and pulled out my spare flashlight.
 Staring into the darkness ahead, I couldn’t stop the cold sweat from breaking out across my back.
-Tian Xiaoqi huddled behind my arm.
-I began to wonder if her composure back in Yunnan had all been an act.
+Tian Xiaoqi huddled behind my arm; I even started to wonder if her composure back in Yunnan had all been an act.

 As I was thinking, I heard the rhythmic clicking of the lighter in He Yu’s hand behind me.
 In this cave, the sound felt like a death knell.

-“I’m lighting it,” He Yu whispered, clearly bracing himself.
+“I’m lighting it,” He Yu whispered, clearly having prepared himself mentally.

 There was no point in wasting time.
 Everything depended on lighting the Shengxi Material first.
-I gritted my teeth and said, “Whatever happens, happens.
-Light it!”
+I gritted my teeth and said, “If we die, we die.
+Just light it!”

 He Yu immediately brought the flame to the Black Hoof Iron.
 It had been burned once before, making it easier to ignite this time.
 It caught almost as soon as the flame touched it.
-A thick, strange fragrance filled the air.
+I caught a whiff of a thick, strange fragrance.
 He Yu raised the Black Hoof Iron slightly, and a green light suddenly illuminated our surroundings.

 I must have blinked at some point, because when I opened my eyes again, the blood-red murals of the large-headed figures had vanished.
 The stone walls on either side were clean.
 I breathed a small sigh of relief, but as I turned my head, my heart leaped into my throat again.

-By the green light, I saw countless hideous, wrinkled faces appearing in the tunnel behind He Yu’s backside.
-This time, they were tilting their heads with grinning expressions, crowding together so closely they were almost pressed against He Yu’s face.
-He Yu was terrified, mechanically turning his head to shoot me a desperate look.
+By the green light, I saw countless hideous, wrinkled faces appearing in the tunnel behind He Yu.
+This time, they were tilting their heads with eerie smiles, crowding together so closely they were almost pressed against He Yu’s face.
+He Yu was terrified out of his wits, mechanically turning his head to shoot me a desperate look.

-The two coordinated with surprising chemistry.
+The two coordinated with surprising tacit understanding.
 I suspected that given the force of Lu Ayao’s kick, if he had accidentally hit He Yu, the man’s jaw would have been dislocated at the very least, and he would have been knocked out cold.

-Immediately after, the swarm of Ancient Corpses grew restless.
-Their roars filled the entire tunnel.
+Immediately after, the swarm of Ancient Corpses stirred into a frenzy, their roars filling the entire tunnel.

 “Go!
 I’ll catch up soon!”
 Lu Ayao drew his knife and shouted at us without looking back.

 “Be careful!”
-I yelled back, then began crawling frantically.
+I yelled back, then began crawling back as fast as I could.

 He Yu picked up his pace, staying low as he scrambled toward us.
 I gripped the flashlight between my teeth, feeling myself move with incredible speed.
 As I crawled, I kept one hand free to feel the stone walls on either side.
 After about ten minutes, I felt a distinct draft.